A Million Dreams

-"A Million Dreams" is a song performed by Ziv Zaifman, Hugh Jackman and Michelle Williams for the film The Greatest Showman (2017).
+"A Million Dreams" is a song performed by Ziv Zaifman, Hugh Jackman, and Michelle Williams for the film The Greatest Showman (2017).
 It is the second track from soundtrack of the film, The Greatest Showman: Original Motion Picture Soundtrack, released in the same year.
+The song and its reprise are both expected to appear in the upcoming 2026 stage musical adaptation.